 Taking the time to purchase anything onboard does not take very much time, but every little bit helps, and some purchases on the first day of the cruise can require waiting in a line, such as drink packages.

-If you are flying to your cruise port, be sure to fly in at least one day before the cruise is scheduled to depart to protect against a travel delay.
+If you are flying to your cruise embarkation port, be sure to fly in at least one day early to avoid travel delays impacting your ability to make the cruise.

 As an added bonus, by arriving to your embarkation port at least a day early, that means you get to start your vacation sooner!
 And in many cases, the port you are departing from has its own cultural and historical attractions that you can explore.